nicklockwood/SwiftFormat/README.md

     If you used `--inferoptions` to generate a suggested set of options in step 3, you should copy and paste them into the command, either before or after the path(s) to your source files.

-    If you have created a [configuration file](#config), you can specify its path using `--config "/path/to/your/config-file/".
+    If you have created a [config file](#config-file), you can specify its path using `--config "/path/to/your/config-file/".

 5. Press enter to begin formatting.
 Once the formatting is complete, use your source control system to check the changes, and verify that no undesirable changes have been introduced.
 If they have, revert the changes, tweak the options and try again.